Mental Health Awareness Month

 NAMI-NYC now offers free mental health programs for teens 14-18.

-• Chat with Our Helpline: Teens ages 14–18 can reach out to our Helpline to talk with peers close to their age who truly understand.
+• Chat with Our Helpline: Teens ages 14–18 can reach out to their Helpline to talk with peers close to their age who truly understand.
 Ask your mental health questions and share what’s on your mind—our Helpline is here to listen.

-• Join Connection Corner (Teen Support Group): Our new virtual teen support group is facilitated by peers close in age, offering a space to connect and find community.
+• Join Connection Corner (Teen Support Group): NAMI-NYC’s new virtual teen support group is facilitated by peers close in age, offering a space to connect and find community.
 Join us weekly on Zoom.
 Sessions are free and no registration is required.

-• Bring Mental Health Awareness to Your School: Request our Ending the Silence presentation to learn about mental health, how to help your friends, and ask for help when you need it.
+• Bring Mental Health Awareness to Your School: Request NAMI-NYC’s Ending the Silence presentation to learn about mental health, how to help your friends, and ask for help when you need it.
 Funded in part by The Connor Sheehan Fund.

 • Join Our Youth Advisory Group: Share your lived experience with mental health challenges and shape NAMI-NYC’s programs for teens.
 Meets monthly.